 In other situations, the variation can be even more extreme.
 There’s a $2,500 difference for defendants charged with third degree crimes against a child ($5,000 to $2,500), a $4,400 difference for defendants charged with second or third degree felonies against the person ($5,000 to $600), and an $8,500 difference for defendants charged with first degree felonies other than murder ($10,000 to $1,500).

 In most cases, the judge will follow the bail schedule unless there are extenuating circumstances warranting a deviation from the normal guidelines.
 However, that doesn’t mean a defendant is always stuck with the bail that’s initially set.
-If you think the bail set for your loved one is unjust, our criminal defense attorneys may be able to help.
+If you think the bail set for your loved one is unjust, a Salt Lake City criminal defense lawyer may be able to help.
 We have over 16 years of experience handling a wide range of felonies and misdemeanors in Salt Lake City and throughout Utah, and will fight aggressively to protect your legal rights as a defendant.

 For more information about bail and incarceration in Utah, feel free to browse our Guide to Salt Lake County Jail.
 Getting your loved one released from custody will be faster and simpler once you understand the procedures for posting bail at the Salt Lake County Jail.